 - Doesn’t carry the risk of side effects related to hormonal birth control methods.

-Copper IUD Side-effects and Myths
+Copper IUD Dangers and Side Effects

-The overarching narrative to this story is that copper and estrogen share a very intimate relationship with one another because estrogen increases copper retention in the body.
-It has been estimated that almost 85% of females (of all age ranges) are adversely affected by a common, yet little known condition called copper overload or copper toxicity, and have no idea it’s the cause of their distress.
-This makes implantation of a copper IUD in a female that is already (and usually unknowingly) overloaded in copper a recipe for disaster.
-To make matters worse, few doctors are aware of this condition, thus unintentionally prescribing hormones and/or devices that could negatively impact your health and well-being.
+Copper and estrogen share a very intimate relationship with one another because estrogen increases copper retention in the body.
+Up to 85% of females (in all age ranges) have been estimated to be adversely affected by a common, yet little-known condition called “copper overload” or “copper toxicity,” and they rarely know it’s the cause of their distress.

+Implanting a copper IUD into a female who is already (and usually unknowingly) copper overloaded is a recipe for disaster.
+To make matters worse, few doctors are aware of copper overload, thus, they may unintentionally prescribe hormones and/or devices that could negatively impact health and well-being.

 What is Copper Overload/Copper Toxicity?